The-Back-Room/The-Back-Room.github.io/WindowsThemes/NSFWThemes.md

 ## Theme Categories

-- [Anime Themes](/WindowsThemes/NSFWThemes/Category/Anime) - A collection of NSFW themes for Windows 10 and 11 based off of anime and manga
+- [Anime Themes](/WindowsThemes/c/nsfw/Anime) - Themes for Windows 10 and 11 based off of anime and manga
-- [Cartoon Themes](/WindowsThemes/NSFWThemes/Category/Cartoon) - A collection of NSFW themes for Windows 10 and 11 based off of western animation and cartoons
+- [Cartoon Themes](/WindowsThemes/c/nsfw/Cartoon) - Themes for Windows 10 and 11 based off of western animation and cartoons
-- [Gaming Themes](/WindowsThemes/NSFWThemes/Category/Gaming) - A collection of NSFW themes for Windows 10 and 11 based off of popular games
+- [Gaming Themes](/WindowsThemes/c/nsfw/Gaming) - Themes for Windows 10 and 11 based off of popular games
-- [Horror Themes](/WindowsThemes/NSFWThemes/Category/Horror) - A collection of NSFW themes for Windows 10 and 11 based off of popular horror films and series
+- [Horror Themes](/WindowsThemes/c/nsfw/Horror) - Themes for Windows 10 and 11 based off of popular horror films and series
-- [Miscellanious Themes](/WindowsThemes/NSFWThemes/Category/Miscellanious) - A collection of NSFW themes for Windows 10 and 11 that don't fit into other categories
+- [Miscellanious Themes](/WindowsThemes/c/nsfw/Miscellanious) - Themes for Windows 10 and 11 that don't fit into other categories

 ---